What many call ‘righteous anger’ is not so righteous. Hear what the Lord is saying.

 Who or what is fuelling your rage?
 Are you sure your righteous anger is actually righteous?

 What are some practical steps we can take?
 Scripture is full of them.

-John 16:23 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come. “ The Holy Spirit wishes to guide us, but a guide must be allowed to lead.
+John 16:23 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority, but whatever he hears he will speak, and he will declare to you the things that are to come.
+“Holy Spirit wishes to guide us, but a guide must be allowed to lead.
 When anger is fuelling your need to make sure all others hear your voice and position, take a deep breath, step back, and keep your hands off your keyboard until you are in an emotional place where you can hear His promptings.

-Proverbs 14:29 MSG “Slowness to anger makes for deep understanding; a quick-tempered person stockpiles stupidity.
-“This one speaks for itself.
-Don’t be so quick to share and post news articles, headlines, stories and memes on Social Media that you have not thoroughly read.
-Some people stockpile such articles on their timelines – not realising they are displaying an appalling collection of urban myths, half-truths and outright fake news, and pure laziness in not doing their research.
+Proverbs 14:29 MSG “Slowness to anger makes for deep understanding; a quick-tempered person stockpiles stupidity.’
+This one speaks for itself.
+Don’t be so quick to share news articles, headlines, stories and memes on Social Media that you have not thoroughly read.
+Some people stockpile such articles on their timelines – not realizing they display an appalling collection of urban myths, half-truths, outright fake news, and pure laziness in not doing their research.

-Proverbs 16:32 Passion Translation “Do you want to be a mighty warrior?
+Proverbs 16:32 “Do you want to be a mighty warrior?
 It’s better to be known as one who is patient and slow to anger.
 Do you want to conquer a city?
 Rule over your temper before you attempt to rule a city.”

 The next time you feel your blood boiling over something you have read or heard, step back, allow the Holy Spirit to speak to you and use the tools you have learned to use in the secret place of intimacy with God.

 Until Next Week

-©2018 Katherine Walden
+©2023 Katherine Walden